glotzerlab/spatula/docs/source/theory.rst

 find the orientation of the principal symmetry axis of the point group which maximizes the value of the order parameter.
 This can be done in several ways and the code supports several optimization procedures.
-We support two flavors of PGOP: one in which the point group symmetry of bond orientational order is measured (oPGOP) and one in which the full point group symmetry is measured (fPGOP).
+We support two flavors of PGOP: one in which the point group symmetry of bond orientational order is measured (PGOP-BOOD) and one in which the full point group symmetry is measured (PGOP).
 The main free parameter of the method is the choice of gaussian width.
 The width determines the sensitivity of the order parameter.
 In the limit of :math:`\sigma \rightarrow 0` the order parameter will be 1 for perfect symmetry and 0 for no symmetry, so binary.
 The choice of the width also